devhots/CodeGlossary/CONTRIBUTING.md

 ## 3. Structure and Naming Convention

-Our files are structured alphabetically.
-If your term starts with `A`, for instance, Inside that folder `A`, add a markdown file named in lowercase (e.g., `github-repository.md`).
+Our files are structured alphabetically into folders.
+If your term starts with `A`, for instance, inside that folder `A`, add a markdown file named in kebab-case (e.g., `github-repository.md`).

 ## 4. Dual Explanations